MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/create-workgroup-cluster.md

 1. On the **Select server roles** page, select **Next**.
 1. On the **Select features** page, select the **Failover Clustering** check box.
 1. To install the Failover Cluster management tools, select **Add Features** and then select **Next**.
 1. On the **Confirm installation selections** page, select **Install**.
-Note: A server restart is not required for the Failover Clustering feature.
+Note: A server restart isn't required for the Failover Clustering feature.
 1. When the installation completes, select **Close**.
 1. Repeat this procedure on every server that you want to add as a failover cluster node.